microsoft/api-extractor.com-website/pages/setup/invoking.md

 $ npm install -g @microsoft/api-extractor
 ```

-Assuming your `PATH` environment variable is set up correctly, now you should be able to invoked the
+Assuming your `PATH` environment variable is set up correctly, now you should now be able to invoke the
 `api-extractor` tool from your shell.